 Calls for service:

-The Nolan County Sheriff's Office (NCSO) had 10 calls for service, served zero civil papers and made two arrests on Sept.
-26, 2011.
+The Nolan County Sheriff's Office (NCSO) had five calls for service, served no civil papers and made one arrest on Jan.
+14, 2013.